aramachandran7/robot_localization/README.md

 ![working well](/docs/in_use.gif)

-A smaller map where the PF performed worse
+A smaller map where the PF performed worse:

 ![not_so_good](/docs/not_so%20good.gif)

-The same map as above, with fewer total particles...
+The same map as above, with fewer total particles:

 ![working well](/docs/better)

-#### Core design decisions explained (ADI COME THROUGH)
+## Our core design decisions, explained
-- Running with pf.py
+#### Running with pf.py
-- We wanted to fuck (challenge) ourselves
-- Running with n_effective for noise calc
+We chose the more sparse codebase over the scaffolded one offered to us, in the interest of learning from the ground up.
+### How we calculated weights
+In order to quantify which partilces were 'better guesses' at the robot's state than others, we set each particle's weight using the Neato's LIDAR scan data.
+This can by walking through all particles, and for each particle, walking through each of the robot's LIDAR scan points projected to the particle's frame.
+From there, project this onto the actual map and determine the distance from the nearest actual obstacle.
+Append each distance to an array, with 1 array for each particle.

+Apply a Gaussian 'squish' to each point, cube the result, and sum the entire thing to calculate one particle's weight (between 0 and 1).
+The result looks like `sum([((e/(d)**2))**3 for d in array])`.
+We settled on this weight calculation to heavily emphasize values of `d` closer to 0, and strongly diminish values of `d` higher than 1.

+#### Using `n_effective` for dynamic noise injection
-- How do you  make sure you don’t go in blind when injecting noise>> calc variance score
+Let's think about injecting noise into each particle during resmapling.
+How do you build a system that is aware of how varied or diverse its particles are, and one that can adjust how much noise it injects based on that 'diversity score'?
+In other words, how do you make sure you don’t go in blind when injecting noise?

-- Explaining the weighted average resampling & for best_guess
-- Explaining how we calculate our weights
+We use `n_effective` to store our calculated variance or diversity score of sorts.
+The more diverse our particles and the wider our spread, the better our system is at handling out of the ordinary edge cases - like if the robot were kicked, for example.
+(Note that we also want our particles to condense fairly well for an accurate best guess at the robot's position).

+To calculate `n_effective`, we sum the square of each particle weight, and divide the result by 1.
+It looks a bit like `n_effective = 1 / sum([w**2 for w in weights])`.
+This model for `n_effective` grants your filter a higher score for a more diverse set of (possibly shitty) weights, and a lower score for a lot of low scores and couple high scores.

+When injecting noise, the standard deviation of the Guassian noise (reference `numpy.random.normal`) is proportional to `1/n_effective`.
+This method has its downsides - it's directly dependant on the number of particles in the system, and must be finely tuned depending on the context in order for it to not 'over-prioritize' variation in particle positions.

 ## Challenges
 In general, debugging the system came down to writing incremental bits of code / logic and testing as often as possible.